gvwilson/thirdbit/src/fiction/iffy/outline.md

 ### Chapter 4: caught up in politics (days 5-7)

--   What this chapter does:
+-   Goals:
-    -   Another action sequence.
+    -   More action.
     -   Introduces the governor and the maguffin (the Niobium base at Mount Tyree).
     -   Shows off Iffy's talent (and the price she pays for using it).
     -   Interlude gives background on the rise and nature of AI.